City joins the University of London

 Commenting on City joining the University of London Professor Sir Adrian Smith, its Vice-Chancellor said: “City joining the federation demonstrates that the University of London continues to be a focus for academic excellence in this global capital of higher education as it brings a distinctive business and professional academic profile that will enrich the offering of the federal University.
 City also brings unique links with many of the institutions in the City of London including the Lord Mayor’s Office, the Livery Companies and businesses in the Square Mile.”

 Joining the University of London is another milestone in a successful year for City.
-In April, The Complete University Guide 2017 ranked City first in London and in the top 10 in the UK for student satisfaction.
 In May, City was ranked 18th(and fourth in London) in the Guardian University Guide 2017.
 The leap from 37thplace made City the largest climber in the top 20 and positioned the University for the first time as a 'top 20’ UK university.

 Watch this video of our staff and students explaining what the change means to them: